Artur-Niezgoda/LLM-Engineering/README.md

     * **Description:** A Python application that takes a URL of a web page, scrapes its content, and uses an LLM to generate a concise summary.
 This project demonstrates web scraping, text processing, prompt engineering, and interaction with LLM APIs.
     * **Technologies:** Python, OpenAI API, BeautifulSoup, Requests.

-*(As you add more projects, list them here with a brief description and a link to their respective `Readme.md` files.)*

 ## Getting Started